sfast/zeronode/README.md

 ```

 ### More of layering and grouping of Nodes.
-- Nodes can be grouped in layers (and other options) and then send messages to only filtered nodes by layers or other options.
+- __node__-s can be grouped in layers (and other options) and then send messages to only filtered nodes by layers or other options.
-- The filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that
+- the filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that
-sender Node is conencted to)
+sender node is conencted to)

 In this example, we will create one node that will bind in some address, and three nodes will connect to that node.
 2 connected nodes will be in same group, 1 in another.